News

 -

-From June to September 2024, Benedict Chen, E-IPER MBA-MS ’25, participated in the Stanford Doerr School of Sustainability Summer Internship Program, working at Mitra Chem, a startup in Mountain View that innovates in and develops iron-based cathode active materials for lithium-ion batteries.
+From June to September 2024, Benedict Chen, E-IPER MBA-MS ’25, worked at Mitra Chem through the Stanford Doerr School of Sustainability Summer Internship Program.
+Mitra Chem is a startup based in Mountain View that innovates in and develops iron-based cathode materials for lithium-ion batteries.

 -